What Happens After Treatment for Malignant Mesothelioma?

 - If you had radiation therapy, a summary of the type and dose of radiation and when and where it was given

 - If you had chemotherapy, a list of your drugs, drug doses, and when you took them

 - The names and contact information of the doctors who treated your cancer

 It’s also very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.
-For more information about health insurance, see Health Insurance and Financial Assistance for the Person With Cancer.
+For more information, see Understanding Health Insurance.